chrispinto1/Script-Test/NOTES.md

 ## possible apis available to read from:

 ### GET - https://stats-api.mlssoccer.com/matches/MLS-MAT-00067D/commentary? -
-### Not sure if this would be for this use case as there's no images in the return and also see that its paginated by 20 instances at a time and with a parameter of page_token which I won't know the value of
+#### Not sure if this would be for this use case as there's no images in the return and <s>also see that its paginated by 20 instances at a time and with a parameter of page_token which I won't know the value of</s>.
+Actually found that it's given in the pagination response as next_page_token

+#### confirmed that the commentary without a next_page_token is the last one in the pagination and it's a missing key and not set to null

+#### Commentary API setup:
+    {
+        commentary: Array<Event/Commentary>,
+        match_info: Object - match data like date, name, season, etc next_page_token
+    }

 ## XML format:
     <Event